 This operating system is intuitive and easy to use.
 It’s also fantastic for students and teachers that don’t want to learn a lot of calculator syntax.
 Almost everything is done with symbols, just like you see in a textbook, what some have called “pretty print.”
 That means fractions look like fractions, exponents like exponents, and advanced functions for calculus like summations and integrals also appear just the way they do in the textbook.
 I also am glad that Casio included features like exact trigonometric values and simplification of radicals.
 These features are present on some Texas Instruments models but not all (the TI-Nspire does not have them while the TI-Nspire CAS does).

 Casio has also been good about issuing updates operating systems for the Prizm.
-There have been several, the most recent of which is OS 1.04.
-Recent updates have given the Prizm the ability to autocomplete parentheses and added a period table of elements feature.
+There have been several, the most recent of which was OS 3.11.
+Some of these updates have given the Prizm the ability to compute with vectors, added a period table of elements feature, and graph in 3D.
+A probability simulator that can simulate coin tosses, dice rolls, a spinner and more is also available.
 Operating system updates are always available free at the Casio education website.
 Your Prizm can be upgraded via the USB cable that comes with the calculator.

 Of course, most of the hype surrounding Prizm’s has been about its color and “picture plot” abilities.
 They are very impressive.
 The color display abilities on the calculator are great.
 I would compare it to a good non-smartphone.
-While you won’t confuse the Prizm’s display with an iPhone or Samsung Galaxy, the display is still much better than every other display I’ve ever seen on a graphing calculator except the TI-Nspire CX.
+While you won’t confuse the Prizm’s display with an iPhone or Samsung Galaxy, the display is still so much better than older black and white calculator screens.
+If you’ve never used a color graphing calculator, you’ll be amazed how much it adds to the experience.
 The brightness level is just right to let you see the screen easily in a well lit or darkened room.
 It’s a little tougher outside on a sunny day, but I don’t know a lot of people who use their calculator outside.

 When graphing, it’s great to have the ability to graph each function in a different color to easily distinguish which function is which.
 Charts and graphs come to life in color on the Prizm.
-Also, “Picture Plot” is an amazing feature, not seen on any other graphing calculator.
-You can choose from a number of preloaded images Casio packages with the fx-CG10, or you can load on your own image files.
+Also, “Picture Plot” is an amazing feature, a first of its kind feature when Casio unveiled it.
+You can choose from a number of preloaded images Casio packages with the fx-CG10/20, or you can load on your own image files.
 Once loaded, a set of coordinate axes is displayed right over your picture.
 The idea is you can do “curve fitting” or regressions to find an equation that matches you pictures (imagine trying to find the equation of a parabolic arch in a photograph of architecture).
 Then, you can guess and check possible equations that could fit until you find one that works.
 Or, even better, you can plot points right onto the photograph and use the Prizm’s regression features to find the equation for you.

-The Prizm is good.
+The Prizm is not just good.
 It’s really, really good.
 I’ve rambled on for quite a while, and I’m just scratching the surface of what it can do.
 Much like the TI-Nspire, the Prizm’s educational uses are impossible to sum up in a short review.
 In my opinion, this is the graphing calculator that best competes with the Texas Instruments lineup of popular calculators.
-It’s attractive, easy to use, powerful, and it doesn’t hurt that it’s one of the more affordable graphing calculators on the market, often selling for around $100 on Amazon.
+It’s attractive, easy to use, powerful, and it doesn’t hurt that it’s one of the most cost effective graphing calculators on the market.